 Some authors tell their stories from a variety of different perspectives.
 Karin Fossum’s Inspector Konrad Sejer novels are like that.
 Sejer is an Oslo-based homicide detective; and, since parts of the stories are told from his point of view, we learn about him.
 We learn about his past, his way of thinking, and so on.
 Other parts of these novels are told from the points of view of other characters.
 In this way, we learn who the major players are in the different novels.
 We also learn things that Sejer wouldn’t necessarily know, so it allows for a broader understanding of what’s going on in the novel.

 Kate Atkinson’s One Good Turn is like that, too.
 One of the central events in the story is an accident in which one car hits another.
 The two drivers get out of their cars and argue, and one attacks the other with a bat.
 This sets in motion all sorts of things, including the unlikely intervention of an introspective crime writer who witnessed what happened.
 As the novel plays out, we learn about each of the characters who are linked to the accident.
 We see the same event from each different perspective, and we see how the incident impacts everyone, including private investigator Jackson Brodie, who’s one of the main characters.
 The reader has the chance to see an event from a variety of different points of view, because there are different narrators at different points in the novel.

 Sometimes the story is narrated in first person; sometimes it’s third person.
 Once in a great while, it’s second person.
 Whichever the author uses, the choice of narrator is key to the way a story is told, and the impact it has.
 Still wonder about this?
 Imagine if Arthur Conan Doyle’s Sherlock Holmes stories had been told from Holmes’ point of view.
 Or Lestrade’s…

-*NOTE: The title of this post is a line from Billy Joel’s Just the Way You Are.
+*NOTE: The title of this post is a line from the Beatles’ We Can Work it Out.